michael-basil/michael-basil.github.io/parenting.md

 ### father

-1. Default: overnights on Friday and Saturday
+1. Regular Care: overnights on Friday and Saturday
 1. Summer Break: overnights for up to two weekday blocks
     * Sunday through Thursday
     * Not to conflict with child birthdays